Skip to content

 Errors use RFC 9457 Problem Details for HTTP APIs.
 The server supports two response shapes, selected via content negotiation:

-Bare application/problem+json -- returned when the client sends Accept: application/problem+json:
+Bare application/problem+json is returned when the client sends Accept: application/problem+json:

 {